mlgarchery/reviews/README.md

 It store the branch last commit (branch_commit2 in the example)so you can come back to it using the reset command.
 * `reviews.reset` - reset the comparison.
-Comes back to the branch latest commit.
+Comes back to the branch last commit.

 ## Release Notes